2021 Emerging Leaders International Fellows Program

-The 2020 Emerging Leaders International Fellows Program will provide leadership training through seminars with Third-sector practitioners, research based on best practices, and the application of a comparative framework.
+Our virtual International Fellows Program offerred unparalleled networking opportunities through connections with alumni around the world.
+The 2021 Emerging Leaders International Fellows Program will provide leadership training through online seminars with community foundation leaders and other Third-sector practitioners, research based on best practices, and the application of a comparative framework.

-Fellows are based at The Graduate Center of The City University of New York (CUNY), where they will attend weekly seminars, explore work of key agencies and foundations, meet with nonprofit leaders and study U.S. and international community foundation models.
+The program is hosted by the Center on Philanthropy and Civil Society at The Graduate Center of The City University of New York (CUNY).
+Fellows will attend seminars online, explore work of key agencies and foundations, hold discussions with nonprofit leaders, and study U.S. and international community foundations.
 During the program, participants pursue an individualized research project and develop a professional presentation to disseminate their findings.

-The program is geared to young professionals interested in strengthening community philanthropy and building capacity in local Third-sector institutions.
-Emerging leaders at community foundations and similar place-based grantmaking organizations are especially encouraged to apply.
-This year's Fellows will be selected from abroad and from communities of color under-represented in the U.S. grantmaking sector. .
+The program is geared to young professionals interested in strengthening community philanthropy through locally-funded grantmaking organizations that build the capacity of civil society organizations in their home regions.
+Emerging leaders at community foundations and similar place-based grantmaking institutions are especially encouraged to apply.
+This year's Fellows will be selected from abroad and from communities of color under-represented in the U.S. grantmaking sector.

 Generous program funding for the International Fellows Program is provided by the Charles Stewart Mott Foundation.
-Additional support is provided by other foundations and institutions, as well as Friends of the Fellows and program alumni from around the globe.
+Additional support is provided by Friends of the Fellows and program alumni from around the globe.

 About the program

-- Program dates: Monday September 14 through Friday November 20, 2020.
-Participants are expected to be present on site during the full 10-week program.
+- Program dates: Monday September 27 through Friday December 3, 2021.
+Participants are expected to attend online seminars and other meetings three (3) to five (5) times per week during the full ten-week program.

-- Program focus: community foundations and local place-based giving and grantmaking practices globally.
+- Program focus: community foundations and local place-based giving and grantmaking practices around the globe.
 Additional trends and practices in philanthropy will be included to provide background and to address the research interests of all participating Fellows.

-- Program format: Drawing on seminars, readings, discussions with leaders in the field, and the Fellows' own experiences, each participant will produce a strategy paper and a professional e-presentation (Powerpoint similar). with recommendations for the development, adaptation or expansion of community grantmaking or another approved topic.
+- Program format: Drawing on seminars, readings, discussions with alumni mentors and other leaders in the field, and the Fellows' own experiences, each participant will produce a strategy paper and a professional e-presentation (PowerPoint or similar) with recommendations for the development, adaptation or expansion of community grantmaking or another approved topic.
 It is expected that these recommendations will consider the variety of experiences around the globe, and will reflect the particular political, social, economic and legal frameworks in the Fellows' home countries.

 Eligibility and selection